tiagolvsantos/crypto-orderbook/README.md

 Multi-exchange, real-time orderbook with a Go backend and a React + Vite frontend.

+> **Note:** This is an experimental project built quickly for learning and prototyping.
+Expect rough edges.

 Support the project
 - If you want to support my work, you can sign up to BingX using my referral: https://bingx.com/en/invite/JGNQPF
 - Bingx is one of the Global Top 10 Crypto Exchange.
 It has low fees and great UX.
 Also a key sponsor to Chelsea Football Club.